debugloop/telescope-undo.nvim/README.md

 in your undo tree.
 The previewer will show the diff with some context according to your `scrolloff` value.

+If you have found the undo state you were looking for, you can use `<C-cr>` to revert to that state.
+If you'd rather not change your whole buffer, you can use `<cr>` or `<S-cr>` to yank the additions or deletions of this undo state into your default buffer.

 Invoke it using:

 ```viml